Pola de Allande

 For pilgrims on the Pilgrims' Route to Santiago de Compostela, finding a place like Pola de Allande along the way is a real gift.
 A village that welcomes the pilgrim with a track that was formerly in disuse and that the City Council has enabled to eliminate sections of road and which has installed a fountain.
 But the best thing about coming to this town is not to pass through but to stay.

-What to see and do in Pola de Allande
+What to see in Pola de Allande

 Palacete de Ramos Ron

-Ramos Ron Palacete Pola de Allande
+Ramos Ron Mansion Pola de Allande

 Palace of Cienfuegos of Peñalba